 Cutting Onions.

 Art and politics.
 Language and politics.
 Intercultural communication.
-Public art.

 It’s all very difficult.